Address: 17200 Captiva Dr, Captiva, FL 33924

 If you do plan to fish at Blind Pass, remember that you’ll need to bring along a valid fishing license.

-On the Sanibel side of Blind Pass Beach, there are no bathrooms, and there are only a few on the Captiva side.
-As the beach sits on both sides of Blind Pass Bridge, parking is also available on both sides.
+- On the Sanibel side of Blind Pass Beach, there are bathrooms, and there are only a few on the Captiva side, As the beach sits on both sides of Blind Pass Bridge, parking is also available on both sides.

 Image credit: Spencer krajci